operistech/confignexus/README.md

 ## Introduction

+ConfigNexus serves as a single source of truth for configuration management in environments where multiple systems, like Ansible and Puppet, are in operation alongside additional custom tools.
+By centralizing configuration data, it facilitates a streamlined and coherent configuration strategy, mitigating potential conflicts and redundancies inherent in using diverse management systems concurrently.

-`configNexus` is a configuration management server designed to manage and serve configurations based on domain patterns.
-The project is written in Go and utilizes libraries like `zerolog` for logging, `viper` for configuration, and `http` for web serving.
+This configuration management server is built to manage and serve configurations based on distinct domain patterns, offering a dynamic and adaptive approach to configuration management.

+The project leverages the Go programming language, drawing on powerful libraries such as:
+- **zerolog** for optimized logging
+- **viper** for configuration handling
+- **http** for web serving

+By integrating ConfigNexus into your workflow, you empower your team to maintain consistency across various platforms, simplifying configuration processes and enhancing system reliability and efficiency.

 ### Features
 - HTTP to HTTPS redirection